gpdowney/lightweightLSAT/pages/fundamentals/schedule.md

 ### 3. Your Background

 If you grew up talking like the LSAT...
 If your brain works like the LSAT works...
-If you studied formal logic... then you may be able to achieve your goals quickly by tweaking your approach.
+If you studied formal logic... then you may be able to achieve your goals more quickly.

 If the LSAT feels like a foreign language...
 If you're frequently befuddled even when you know what the right and wrong answers are...
-If you want a 7+ point increase, then you might need to do some fundamental brain re-wiring as you study, and that will take more time.
+If you want a 7+ point increase... then you might need to do some fundamental brain re-wiring as you study, and that will take more time.

 [curve]: ../resources/scores.html#the-curve
 [novice]: https://www.youtube.com/watch?v=a9-a_8hC17M
-[quantity]: pitfalls.html#quality
+[quantity]: pitfalls.html#grind
 [timer]: ../time.html#splits
 [error-log]: https://docs.google.com/spreadsheets/d/1VBhXPtwHjHgDDWN45Q-tLcxIShE0buY_qryx5V6ioOQ/edit?usp=sharing
 [lawhub]: https://lawhub.lsac.org/